scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 **Forwarding Key**: A forwarding key is a symmetric key that is shared between the control service (control plane) and the routers (data plane) of an AS.
 It is used to authenticate Hop Fields in the end-to-end SCION path.
 The forwarding key is an AS-local secret and is not shared with other ASes.

-**Forwarding Path**: A forwarding path is a complete end-to-end path between two SCION hosts which is used to transmit packets in the data plane.
+**Forwarding Path**: A forwarding path is a complete end-to-end path between two SCION endpoints which is used to transmit packets in the data plane.
 It can be created with a combination of up to three path segments (an up segment, a core segment, and a down segment).

 **Hop Field (HF)**: As they traverse the network, path segment construction beacons (PCBs) accumulate cryptographically protected AS-level path information in the form of Hop Fields.
 In the data plane, Hop Fields are used for packet forwarding: they contain the incoming and outgoing interface IDs of the ASes on the forwarding path.